Credit Card Debt is Close to Recession-Era Numbers. Is it Time to Panic?

 As long as you remain vigilant about your credit score and utilization, you’ll be on your way to responsible holiday spending.

 Credit Sesame is a free tool that will help you monitor your credit if you have to take on more debt this season (Sorry, U.S. government, this is just for individuals).
-You’ll get your credit score and report and a graded credit analysis.
+You’ll get your credit score, report and a graded credit analysis.

 It also advises users on how to improve said credit score, which can be your New Year’s resolution.
 We’ve seen tons of stories about people paying off their credit cards and raising their credit scores with Credit Sesame